Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 12

 Today we dug a grave for a

 chol death.
-Leiut Dobby of [[Eng?]]
+Leiut Dobby of Engeeos

 died today.
 At about 2 pm we

-got word of the trip to Tarn
+got word of the trip to Tarso

 but again I miss out 150 names

-on weight again But old Dick is still
+on weight again.
+But old Dick is Still

 skinny & another "S" - & So P.O.W 539